kayode-w/northwind_transformation_pipeline/readme.md

 ---

+## Transformation layer (the part that actually makes reporting possible)

+This project uses a simple two-layer transformation approach:

+1) Staging schema (analytics_staging)

+  This is the “clean-up crew”.

+  - Basic renaming (turning weird column names into readable ones)
+  - Standardized types (dates as dates, ids as ids)
+  - Light reshaping so downstream models don’t have to fight the raw structure

+  The goal is not “business logic” here — it’s consistency.

+2) Business logic / reporting schema (analytics)

+  This is the “reporting-ready zone”.

+  This layer answers questions the business cares about:

+  - What’s our revenue and order totals by product?
+  - Who are our customers, what do they spend, when did they first buy?
+  - What does a clean fact table look like for BI tools?

+  This is where I built the final fact models used for analytics.

+## Final models
+  1) orders_facts

+  This model prepares order-level reporting by combining orders, order positions, and product details.
+  What it’s doing:

+  - Starts from orders and joins order positions to calculate totals.
+  - Builds metrics like:

+    - total_orders (units / quantity)
+    - order_total (value)
+    - total_shipping_cost

+  - Joins to products (via articles) to bring in product metadata like category and gender.

+  ### Why this matters for reporting:
+  This becomes the “single place” to power dashboards like:

+    - Sales by product/category
+    - Order trends over time
+    - Customer buying behaviour linked to product attributes

+  2) customers_fact

+  This model turns raw customer rows into something a dashboard can actually use.
+  What it’s doing:

+  Builds a clean customer profile:
+  - full name
+  - age (derived)
+  - address (assembled from multiple fields)
+  - registration date

+  Joins aggregated order behaviour onto each customer:
+  - first_order_date
+  - last_order_date
+  - total_orders
+  - total_spend

+### Why this matters for reporting:
+This gives an easy “customer 360” table.
+It powers things like:

+  - customer segmentation
+  - repeat purchase metrics
+  - lifetime spend / order counts
+  - retention-style analysis (even in a basic form)

+---

 ## Why I built it

 I wanted something that teaches the fundamentals without needing cloud infrastructure first, it's helped me understand basic plumbing and how endineers spend > 70% of their time debugging.